bbc/react-transcript-editor/docs/qa/qa-test-plan.md

 # QA Test Plan: React Transcript Editor

 Last updated: _3rd Jan 2018_
+version: _>=0.2.0_

+This doc provides a lightweight set of steps and checklists for manual QA test.
+This should be done before every major release.

 ## Overview
 React Transcript Editor it's a react component, to make transcribing audio and video easier and faster.
-Please see project repository the Github README page,for an overview of what the app does and how it works (https://github.com/bbc/react-transcript-editor).
+Please see project repository the Github [README](https://github.com/bbc/react-transcript-editor/blob/master/README.md) page,for an overview of what the component does and how it works (https://github.com/bbc/react-transcript-editor).

 <!-- Here is a video demo of the  main use case: https://youtu.be/4z143-nJlzs.  -->